-Shaoxia Chen (MRC-LMB, Cambridge), Alan Roseman (University of Manchester), Guy Schoehn (EMBL Grenoble), Corinne Smith (University of Warwick), Neil Ranson (Leeds University), David Wright (NIMR), Nadav Elad (Ben Gurion University), Petra Wendler (Gene Center, LMU, Munich), R Natesh (Indian Institute of Science, Thiruvananthapuram), Helene Malet (EMBL Grenoble)
+Shaoxia Chen (MRC-LMB, Cambridge), Alan Roseman (University of Manchester), Guy Schoehn (EMBL Grenoble), Corinne Smith (University of Warwick), Neil Ranson (Leeds University), David Wright (NIMR), Nadav Elad (Weizmann Institute), Petra Wendler (Gene Center, LMU, Munich), R Natesh (Indian Institute of Science, Thiruvananthapuram), Helene Malet (EMBL Grenoble)

 |Our early work on cryo-EM of chaperonins

 was a collaboration with Tony Clarke, Steve Burston and Neil Ranson (University

 of Bristol) and was published in Location of a folding protein and shape changes in GroEL-GroES complexes imaged by cryo-electron microscopy, Chen et al. (1994) Nature 371, 261-264.|

 |Subsequent work in collaboration with Art Horwich, Wayne Fenton and their colleagues at Yale launched a more complete structural characterisation of the chaperonin-nucleotide cycle and was published as The chaperonin ATPase cycle: mechanism of allosteric switching and movements of substrate-binding domains in GroEL, Roseman et al. (1996) Cell 87, 241-251.|